kevlar-kt/kevlar/docs/index.md

 ## Abstract
 Kevlar is a security toolkit (library) for Android apps.
-It is divided in 3 packages ([antipiracy], [integrity] and [rooting]), each containing specific tooling and components.
+It is divided in 3 packages ([antipiracy], [rooting] and [integrity]), each containing specific tooling and components.

 [antipiracy]: pages/modules/antipiracy/antipiracy.md
+[rooting]:    pages/modules/rooting/rooting.md
 [integrity]:  pages/modules/integrity/integrity.md
-[rooting]: pages/modules/rooting/rooting.md

 Its purpose is to be an auditing tool, used to inspect the security environment on Android devices.